The Truth About Laundry Detergent

 Sulfates

-Sulfates such as sodium lauryl sulfate (SLS), sodium laureth sulfate (SLES), sodium lauryl sulfoacetate, sodium lauroyl isethionate, sodium lauroyl taurate, sodium cocoyl isethionate, sodium lauroyl methyl isethionate, sodium lauroyl sarcosinate, and disodium laureth sulfosuccinate are aggressive detergents or surfactants made of sulfur-containing mineral salts.
-Sulfates are found both naturally and synthetically (31).
-They’re linked to internal organ damage, acute skin and eye irritation, and skin, eye, and lung inflammation (32,33,34).
-Some sources even mention sulfates irritate the skin, drying the skin and leading to acne breakouts (35).
-Additionally, the Environmental Working Group’s Skin Deep Cosmetic Safety Database considers SLS a “moderate hazard” that has been linked to endocrine disruption (36).
+Sulfates can be both natural and synthetic (31).
+Examples of sulfates include sodium lauryl sulfate (SLS), sodium laureth sulfate (SLES), sodium lauryl sulfoacetate, sodium lauroyl isethionate, sodium lauroyl taurate, sodium cocoyl isethionate, sodium lauroyl methyl isethionate, sodium lauroyl sarcosinate, and disodium laureth sulfosuccinate.
+These sulfates are aggressive detergents or surfactants made of sulfur-containing mineral salts.
+They can cause internal organ damage, acute skin and eye irritation, and skin, eye, and lung inflammation (32,33,34).
+Some sources even mention that sulfates irritate the skin by drying it, which can lead to acne breakouts (35).
+Additionally, the Environmental Working Group’s Skin Deep Cosmetic Safety Database classifies SLS as a “moderate hazard” because it’s linked to endocrine disruption (36).

 This is an educational graphic that lists the truth about laundry detergent, including that it induces nervous system disorders, leads to cardiovascular disease, causes congenital disabilities, induces lung inflammation, damages internal organs, provokes asthma attacks, and is cancer-causing.
 The graphic consists of a blurred rainbow border, The Holistic Hipppie logo, and visual representations of a black-and-white drawing of a laundry detergent bottle.